-Your unit is prepared for the installation of a television.
-The unit is equipped with a cable television hook up.
-There are various option packages which may include a television in the bedroom, or in the living area entertainment center.
-The optional television, if installed, is powered by 120 volt electricity.
-Your unit must be plugged into shore power, or the optional generator running, in order for the television to work.
+The coach is cable ready and may be equipped with a 27" color television in the entertainment center located in the living room.
+An option may be to have a 13" color television installed in the bedroom.
+The televisions, if installed, are powered by 120 volt electricity.
+Your unit must be plugged into shore power, or have the optional generator running, in order for the television to work.
 The operation is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu buttons.
 The remote control has these in addition to many other function keys.
-Please consult your television Owner's Manual for further information.
+Please consult your television owner's manual for further information.
 There are two jacks installed for televisions to receive the antenna signal.
+An optional exterior television jack on the door-side of the coach is available.
+Your unit may also be pre-wired for a satellite system.